OUR INVESTEES ARE GRATEFUL FOR YOUR HELP

 As a capacity builder, SVP is committed to helping our Investees, and the broader nonprofit community, weather the current storm and emerge on the other side with the strength to build a better a future.

 Amidst the need to mobilize additional programming as well as launch or improve new delivery systems to combat the effects of the COVID-19 pandemic, nonprofits have experienced:

 - Loss of revenues from earned income streams and social enterprise operations that have been limited or suspended

-- Loss of donated goods and services (see Backpack Buddies’ struggle) resulting in the need for money to replace in-kind items
+- Loss of donated goods and services resulting in the need for money to replace in-kind items

 How You Can Help: Become a Partner

-In this time of crisis, the need for capacity building and unrestricted funding in the non-profit sector has become clear.
-Many funders restrict money and resources to specific programs, limiting the ability of non-profits to shift funds to operations, overhead, or other programs as needed in order to innovate and adapt to changing circumstances—such as the unforeseen challenges that have arisen due to COVID-19.
+In this time of crisis, the need for capacity building and unrestricted funding in the nonprofit sector has never been greater.
+Many funders restrict money and resources to specific programs, limiting the ability of nonprofits to shift funds to operations, overhead, or other programs as needed in order to innovate and adapt to changing circumstances—such as the unforeseen challenges that have arisen due to COVID-19.

 For 20 years, SVP’s model of providing capacity building resources and expertise alongside unrestricted funding has enabled nonprofits to focus on areas of urgent need or exciting potential and to pivot when necessary.
 If you’d like to be part of empowering the amazing work that Vancouver nonprofits do to support at-risk children and youth, become an SVP Partner.